-Spain has 195 Michelin-starred restaurants, 11 of them three-stared, (highest accolade).
+Spain has 195 Michelin-starred restaurants, 11 of them three-starred, (highest accolade).
 All indicate international recognition of Spanish cuisine.
-Apart from the high-end gastronomy, pintxos and tapas are world famous.
+Apart from the high-end gastronomy, pintxos and tapas are world-famous.
 Spain’s traditional recipes are also highly appreciated.
 The secret of Spanish cuisine is the wide variety of high-quality products including olive oil, cheese, wine, Iberian pork, fish and seafood.

 Spain is a shopper’s paradise.
 Clothing, shoes, and accessories.
 National and international designers.
 From haute couture to major chain stores, top brands to small boutiques, pop-ups and street markets . . .

 Spain is the Olympus of the gods of athletics.
 Understandable.
 Sporting events play an important role in the Spanish society.
 The “king” of the sports is, of course, football, dominated by the fierce “el clásico” rivalry between Real Madrid and FC Barcelona.
 Additionally, basketball, tennis (for instance, the Mutua Madrid Open or Conde Godó tournaments), motorcycle racing (circuit of Jerez or Cheste, among others; Spain is second only to Italy in the total number of Grand Prix motorcycle racing World champions), sailing, surfing, golf (talk Sergio Garcia, José María Olazába, Ballestros. . .) and skiing—among others—all have major sporting events.